palikar/blog-hugo-files/content/about.md

 +++
 title = "About"
-author = ["Stanislav Arnaudov"] description = "Simple and basic description of who am I and what the hell I'm all about." date = 2018-06-15T00:00:00+02:00 lastmod = 2019-10-21T22:16:58+02:00 draft = false weight = 90
+author = ["Stanislav Arnaudov"] description = "Simple and basic description of who I am and what the hell I'm all about." date = 2018-06-15T00:00:00+02:00 lastmod = 2019-10-21T22:29:56+02:00 draft = false weight = 90
 +++